IntelligentTrading/trading/README.md

 ```
 RESPONSE 418 I'M A TEAPOT
-{ "error": "only binance exchange support available at this time" }
+{ "detail": "only binance exchange support available at this time" }
 ```